England draw Italy & Germany in UEFA Nations League 2022-23 group stage

 Elsewhere, Euro 2020 semi-finalists Spain will face Portugal, Switzerland and the Czech Republic in Group 2, while Belgium, the Netherlands, Poland and Wales will battle it out in Group 4.

-Moving down into League B, Scotland will face home nation rivals the Republic of Ireland, Armenia and Ukraine.
+Moving down into League B, Group 1 Scotland will face home nation rivals the Republic of Ireland, Armenia and Ukraine.

 Northern Ireland, meanwhile, have been placed in League C, Group 2 with Greece, Kosovo and either Cyrpus or Estonia.